Lensman series: Publication history

-Originally, the series consisted of the four novels Galactic Patrol, Gray Lensman, Second Stage Lensmen, and Children of the Lens, published between 1937 and 1948 in the magazine Astounding Stories.
+Originally, the series consisted of the four novels Galactic Patrol, Gray Lensman, Second Stage Lensmen, and Children of the Lens, published between 1937 and 1948 in the magazine Astounding Stories (retitled Astounding Science Fiction in March 1938).
 In 1948, at the suggestion of Lloyd Arthur Eshbach (publisher of the original editions of the Lensman books as part of the Fantasy Press imprint), Smith rewrote his 1934 story Triplanetary to fit in with the Lensman series.
 First Lensman was written in 1950 to act as a link between Triplanetary and Galactic Patrol and finally, in the years up to 1954, Smith revised the rest of the series to remove inconsistencies between the original Lensman chronology and Triplanetary.

-The series was serialized in magazines (all but the first two novels were first serialized in Astounding Science Fiction under the editorship of John W. Campbell) before being collected and reworked into the better-known series of books.
-The complete series in internal sequence with original publication dates is as follows.
+Except for the two prequel novels, the stories first appeared as serials, almost all of which were serialized under the editorship of John W. Campbell.
+They were later collected and reworked into the better-known series of books.
+The complete series in narrative sequence with original publication dates is as follows.